penteler/aex/cte/pem.md

 ###### addresses
-like `0x1000` which can be read as hex one thousand or hex one zero zero zero If the value of a variable is the memory address of another variable then we can say that the former points to the later and that is way we call it a pointer.
+like `0x1000` which can be read as hex one thousand or hex one zero zero zero If the value of a variable is the memory address of another variable then we can say that the former points to the later and that is why we call it a pointer.
 The pointer to an integer can point to a 4 byte value.
 ###### reading
 `int x = 4;` **integer named x is set to 4 the value.** Integer data type is ***4*** bytes wide.